Frank Randle: Life and career

 On the outbreak of the Second World War, having failed his medical to join the RAF, Randle joined the Home Guard and established a career in film.
 His iconoclastic portrayal of the underdog, flouting authority and disrupting the establishment, found a ready audience in a population suffering the privations of war.
 He took equity in John E. Blakeley's Manchester-based Mancunian Film Studios, appearing in eight of its productions.
 In his last film, It's a Grand Life (1953), his co-star was Diana Dors.

-With the decline of Variety in the 1950s, Randle's career declined.
-Pressed by debts and tax arrears, and suffering from the consequences of a life of alcohol abuse, he was made bankrupt by the tax authorities in 1955.
-He died in Blackpool of gastroenteritis in 1957 and is buried in Carleton Cemetery, Blackpool.
+Although he was reportedly taking £1,000 a week [at the box office] at Hulme Hippodrome in 1950, with the decline of Variety in the 1950s Randle's career declined.
+Pressed by debts and tax arrears, and suffering from the consequences of a life of alcohol abuse, he reportedly owed the Inland Revenue £56,000 in 1954 was made bankrupt by the tax authorities in 1955.

-He had married May Annie Victoria Douglas, known as Queenie, in 1928 in Greenwich, London.
+He married May Annie Victoria Douglas, known as Queenie, in 1928 in Greenwich, London.
 There were no children but Manchester artist Arthur Delaney was alleged to be Randle's illegitimate son by fellow performer Genevieve Delaney (also known as Eve Delaney).

 Randle's comedy achievement was celebrated in "Grin up North", a major touring exhibition that looked at the unique Northern sense of humour.
 He was most recently featured in an episode of BBC 4's Rude Britannia shown in June 2010.